 What percentage of youth commits another offense after diversion?

 Youth who are adjudicated for a crime may remain in their communities under the supervision of a juvenile probation officer.
 The court restricts the youth's activities while on probation and typically requires the youth to complete activities that target individual needs and risks.
-Supervision involves contact with the youth, as well as with family, law enforcement, and treatment programs to manage, coordinate, and monitor the services and court-ordered sanctions required for each youth.
+The juvenile probation officer works as a case manager to coordinate and monitor the youth's services and sanctions.

 Eligible youth who are under consideration for commitment to a residential program may be diverted to the redirection program.
 This program allows youth to remain at home and in school while they and their families participate in family therapy.
-Therapy has been provided by Multi-systemic Therapy, Functional Family Therapy, Brief Strategic Family Therapy, and Parenting with Love and Limits.
-In 2018-19, the department served 707 youth through redirection while on probation and 480 youth through redirection during aftercare, which includes youth on post-commitment supervision.
+Therapy modalities for this program are multi-systemic therapy, functional family therapy, and cognitive behavioral therapy.
+In Fiscal Year 2019-20, the department served 686 youth through redirection while on probation and 488 youth through redirection during aftercare, which includes youth on post-commitment supervision.

 Do youth receive any services in the community after their commitment?